CaoCao-99/Arnold_combine/README.md

 Our second innovation was the application of State Interpolation for data augmentation.
 This technique enhanced our model's ability to generalize, improving the test set performance from 22% to 31%.
 State Interpolation involves generating intermediate states between actual data points, effectively increasing the training data diversity.

+## Key Results
+By incorporating these two innovations, our model achieved the following improvements:

+- **Validation Set Performance:** Increased from 32% to 45%.
+- **Test Set Performance:** Increased from 22% to 31%.

+## Future Work
+While our current model has shown significant improvements, there are several areas for future work:

+1. **Exploring Additional Data Augmentation Techniques:** Investigating other data augmentation methods to further improve model generalization.
+2. **Fine-Tuning Phase Specific Agents:** Refining the specialization of phase-specific agents to handle more complex tasks.

+## Conclusion
+The ARNOLD Challenge provided an excellent platform to test and validate innovative approaches to continual learning in grasping and manipulation tasks.
+Our model's performance highlights the potential of Phase Specific Agents and State Interpolation for Data Augmentation in enhancing robotic manipulation capabilities.